Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Five Essentials of World-Class Marketing

 What do customers get from you, and what do they get from your competitor?
 This is the essence of the customer experience, and it’s what differentiates your business.
-The better you are at shaping that experience, the greater your reach—and your profits.
+The better you are at shaping that experience, the greater your reach—and your profits—no matter the industry.
 Force # 3 of the 7 Forces of Business Mastery is World-Class Marketing.
 Fundamentally, it requires knowing:

 - Who your customers are, and what they want and need